CityofToronto/bdit_congestion/congestion_network_creation/readme.md

 # Congestion Network

-## Background
+## What is the Congestion Network?

 The congestion network is a grid based road network developed to support congestion and reliability analysis.
-The network is built using HERE street links, which includes streets classified a minor artieral and above.
-Segments are divided at at centreline intersections, and traffic signals.
-The network is refreshed annually following the HERE map update schedule, with each release can be identified with `ver_id` used in all partitioned table for this network.
+The network is built using HERE street links, and are segmented at centreline intersections.

+The network is refreshed annually following the HERE map update schedule.
+Each release can be identified with the `ver_id` column used in all partitioned table for the congestion network.

+The current coverage of the congestion network in the City of Toronto contains approximately ~6000 segments.

+(congestion_network_creation/congestion_network_extend.png)

+## How is a congestion segment defined?

+### Intersections

+Each segment in the congestion network starts and ends at either:
+- an intersection,
+- or at a traffic signal location.

+Only minor arterial, Major Arterials, and Expressway intersections based on the centreline intersection layer would be considered as an intersection.

+Midblock traffic signals that do not have an equivalent centreline intersections are currently not included as an intersection.
+These locations are reviewed annually during the network refresh process to determine whether a new centreline intersection has been introduced to those midblock traffic signals.

+### Road

+The congestion network includes roadway segments classified as:
+- Minor Arterial,
+- Major Arterials,
+- Expressways.

+Some collectors that have been previously requested are included as well.
+Overpasses, or roads that doesn’t actually intersect in real life are not treated as intersections within the congestion network. (e.g. A segment would not start at an intersection of a road and a river.)

+### Open Data centreline conflation

+For publishing on Open Data, we conflated the HERE-based network segments to the centreline layer.
+This allows the public to reference congestion network to any other data sources on open data that are based on centreline.
+Learn more about how we conflate [here](#conflation-to-the-centreline).

+> [!IMPORTANT]
+> Before you start joining the following tables to other aggregated stats table, it is importatnt to make sure that the travel time data you are using matches the street network.
+Refer to the data `here.street_valid_range_path_hm` for the corresponding street version.
+> For example, if you are selecting speed data from 2024-01-01 to 2024-04-01, the corresponding street version is `24_4`.
+Relevant `ver_id` you should filter with should be `24_4`.

 ## Table Structure